-

 t: >

-Unsurpringly, `useEffect` and `useCallback` were cited as the most problematice React hooks, in large part due to the management of dependency arrays.
+`useEffect` is still the most problematic React hook, in large part due to having to manually manage dependency arrays.

 - key: features.new_apis_items